Performance & Latency

 Enable principal caching

 Principal attribute caching is on by default.
-Ensure IDP sync intervals are not so short that they continuously invalidate the cache — 30-minute intervals are a good baseline.
+Ensure IDP sync intervals are not so short that they continuously invalidate the cache.
+A 30-minute interval is a good baseline.